Nice3point/RevitTemplates/docs/Templates.md

 > [!TIP]
 > The solution template should be used before the project templates (if you need it).
-And you have to create all plugins in produced solution, in the `source` folder.
+> And you have to create all plugins in the produced solution, in the `source` folder.

 ### ModularPipelines

 ModularPipelines is used to build a project for various configurations.
 In this case, for all specified Revit versions.
 It also allows you to automate other secondary processes, create an installer, generate a changelog, etc.

 More details about ModularPipelines [here](https://github.com/thomhurst/ModularPipelines).

 > [!NOTE]
-> You don't need to use the build system to debug the project, it is only necessary for the publishing release.
+> You don't need to use the build system for the add-ins directly, it's only needs for publishing Releases.

 ### Installer